JoeTheGuitarist/documentation_docs/Docs/publishing_guide.md

 ## Markdown syntax pointers

 The Markdown engine we use on docs.mbed - [MkDocs](http://www.mkdocs.org/user-guide/writing-your-docs/) - doesn't use exactly the same syntax as GitHub.
-That means that some things that will look good on GitHub will not render correctly on docs.mbed.
+This means that some things that look good on GitHub don't render correctly on docs.mbed.
+To get proper rendering on docs.mbed, you need to adjust your syntax a little.

-Note that all of the syntax shown here also works on GitHub, so making sure it works on docs.mbed doesn't make it unreadable on GitHub.
+Note that adjusting your syntax to match docs.mbed doesn't damage the text's appearance on GitHub, because GitHub supports both syntaxes.

 ### Code blocks within lists